-We recently completed certain preclinical studies of our endoglin antibodies, including TRC205, in three fibrosis models in mice: a model of chemically-induced liver fibrosis, a model of chemically induced pulmonary fibrosis, and a model of non-alcoholic steatohepatitis, or NASH.
+We completed certain preclinical studies of our endoglin antibodies in the first quarter of 2016, including TRC205, in three fibrosis models in mice: a model of chemically-induced liver fibrosis, a model of chemically induced pulmonary fibrosis, and a model of non-alcoholic steatohepatitis, or NASH.
 In each study, one or more endoglin antibodies achieved the primary endpoint of the study compared to control.
 In the NASH study, the clinical candidate TRC205 significantly reduced the Non-Alcoholic Fatty Liver Disease (NAFLD) Activity Score versus control, and reduced fibrotic gene expression without significantly reducing the fibrotic area by visual inspection.
-We expect to present data from these three models in the second half of 2016.
+We expect to present data from two of these models in the second half of 2016.